Willard Reaves

-Willard Sheldon Reaves (born August 17, 1959) is an American-Canadian former professional gridiron football running back who played for the Winnipeg Blue Bombers in Canadian Football League, and for the Miami Dolphins and the Washington Redskins and the Green Bay Packers in the National Football League.
+Willard Sheldon Reaves (born August 17, 1959) is an American-Canadian politician and former professional gridiron football running back who has served as the leader of the Manitoba Liberal Party since 2025.
+He previously served as the party's deputy leader from 2023 to 2024, and has represented Fort Whyte in the Legislative Assembly of Manitoba since 2022.

+Reaves played for the Winnipeg Blue Bombers in Canadian Football League (CFL), as well as for the Miami Dolphins and the Washington Redskins in the National Football League (NFL).

 College career

 Reaves played college football at Northern Arizona University from 1977 to 1980.
 He rushed for 2,139 yards at university, the best being 1979 when he rushed for 1,084 yards and was voted First-team All Big Sky Conference First-team All American.

 In 1992, Reaves was inducted into the Northern Arizona University Athletics Hall of Fame, and in 2002 he became a member of the Manitoba Sports Hall of Fame and Museum.

 Professional career

 Canadian Football League

 Reaves played five seasons for the Blue Bombers from 1983 to 1987.
 He rushed for 898 yards in his first year and was runner up for the CFL's Most Outstanding Rookie Award and an all star.
 In 1984, he led the league rushing for 1,733 yards on 304 carries and 18 touchdowns, all team records.
 He also set a CFL record with 2,140 yards from scrimmage.
 He won the CFL's Most Outstanding Player Award.
 He also helped his team win the 72nd Grey Cup, their first victory since 1962.

 Reaves rushed for 1,000 yards two other times (1,323 in 1985 and 1,471 in 1987), he led the league in both seasons.
 He finished his career with 5,923 total rushing yards for the Blue Bombers.
 He led the CFL in rushing 3 times in his career.
 He was a three time CFL all star.